-Decordova Exhibit Text
+Decordova Exhibit - Instructions

 Make Your Move: Interactive Computer Art was organized by Associate Curator Nick Capasso with assistance from Adjunct Curator for Media Arts George Fifield and Curatorial Intern Gillian Nagler.
 Make Your Move is presented in conjunction with the Boston Cyberarts Festival, May 1-15, 1999.